This post contains affiliate links.

 Refuge Cove on Cortes Island, is the major supply centre for yachts visiting Desolation Sound.
 Fuel, water and provisions make it a popular stop.
 The General Store is also a great place to secure a copy of “The Curve of Time” by M. Wylie Blanchet – the true story of a young widowed mother cruising coastal British Columbia with her five young children in a 25-foot sailboat during the summer of 1926.
 Order it on Amazon here, or through Chapters/Indigo.
 Reading the book as you explore the same waters is an immersive experience. https://www.newyorker.com/recommends/read/the-curve-of-time-a-mothers-account-of-cruising-the-coast-of-british-columbia-with-her-children

 3. Things to do

 While good winds are likely to make sailing from Comox to Desolation Sound and back exciting, light winds within the Sound are likely, making fishing, prawning, kayaking, swimming, hiking, stand up paddle boarding, whale watching, oyster and mussel harvesting all viable activities.
-Provided you have secured a fishing license and there are no shell fish warnings, a dinner from the sea to reward your efforts is absolutely possible!
+Yes, there are many amazing experiences in Desolation Sound.
+Provided you have secured a fishing license and there are no shell fish warnings, a dinner from the sea to reward your efforts is absolutely possible too!
 So is whale watching.
 We spotted several orcas rounding Spitsbury Pt as we approached Cortes Island.

 The setting sun at anchor is a daily reward, but a full moon reflecting over the water at night is a bonus for those who plan their charter with the lunar cycle in mind.